Hosting Your Own IGV-Web

 Each .json track configuration file associated with a genome ID corresponds to one menu item presented in the Tracks pulldown menu.
 The configuration file defines:

 1. Simple list of track names.
 The example below defines a menu item labeled "Annotations" that presents a list of just one track, a BED file of Gencode gene annotations.
-The details of the track are defined by a track configuration object as documented in the igv.js wiki.
+The details of the track are defined by a track configuration object as described in the igv.js documentation.

 {